Every entrepreneur has something called a power base.

 What’s important is that you keep track of who these people are.
 Not just in your mind, because I promise you will not remember everybody.
 No, actually write these people down.

-I actually keep all of the people in my power base on an Excel spreadsheet, and it’s nice watching the list grow over time.
+I actually keep all of the people in my power base inside of a CRM, and it’s been nice watching the list grow over time.

 However, you need to keep these people organized in some way, so when it comes time to tap into this power base, you know who to reach out to first.
 You can break this down into as many layers as you like.
 For example: